laravel/docs/pt_BR/eloquent-serialization.md

 Once you have created the accessor, add the attribute name to the `appends` property on the model:

-Depois de ter criado o acessor, adicione o nome do atributo para a propriedade `appends` no modelo:
+Depois de criado o accessor, adicione o nome do atributo à propriedade `appends` no model:

 	<?php namespace App;